dansanderson/bf-mega65/README.md

 The data cursor manipulated by the `<` and `>` instructions exits the program with an error message if the cursor goes outside the data range.
-The data range extends from $8800 to $ffff (with the ROM and I/O registers banked out of those addresses), providing the standard 30 Kb BF array size.
+The data range extends from $8800 to $ffff, providing the standard 30 Kb BF array size.

+Note: bf65 currently doesn't bank out the VIC registers in that memory region.
+If your program needs the full data space, you can use BASIC commands to change the banking, or you can pester me and I can figure it out. 😄

 The data increment and decrement instructions `+` and `-` modify the byte value under the data cursor.
 The value wraps around at each end of the byte value